Keeping your child safe near open water shouldn’t require strangers.

-The little girl didn’t wear any flotation device at all!
+The little girl didn’t wear any flotation device!

 Nathan playing in the lake

-There were up to 20 people on the beach and in the water, and nobody else had seen her go under.
+There were up to 20 people on the beach and in the water.
+Nobody else had seen her go under the water.

 Silke yelled at me to get to her quickly.
 I must admit that for as far as we were out, it felt like it took forever to get to the shore where this toddler was at.
 By the time I got to the little girl I could see her looking up through the water and slowly descending downward.